Menu

 Statement from Matthew Marsom, Senior Vice President of Programs, Public Policy & Government Relations

 “On January 10, California Governor Newsom released the proposed State Budget for 2023, detailing investment for the coming year as well as proposed reductions and delays in funding.
-The Public Health Institute recognize that, in a time of unprecedented fiscal and social challenges, the State of California had difficult choices in front of them.
+The Public Health Institute recognizes that, in a time of unprecedented fiscal and social challenges, the State of California had difficult choices in front of them.
 We appreciate that the proposed budget maintains the state’s core values and prioritizes our most systematically excluded Californians.
 Still, even in moments where our state revenues are declining, delaying funding to critical public health investments and programs will impact the health of Californians for generations.

 “The proposed budget makes strong and needed investments in important areas, including schools and higher education, the crisis of unhoused people in the state, and the opioid epidemic.
 We are gratified to see that resources for governmental public health infrastructure have been sustained, along with a prioritization of climate change impacts, including extreme heat and wildfire.